openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

     frontend_status: Done

-If two methods within a class have the same name, and their signatures are not *override-equivalent*, then the methods name is considered *overloaded*.
+If two methods within a class have the same name, and their signatures are not *overload-equivalent*, then the methods name is considered *overloaded*.

 An *overloaded* method name cannot cause a :index:`compile-time error` on its own.

-If the signatures of two methods with the same name are not *override-equivalent*, then the return types of those methods, or the ``throws`` or ``rethrows`` clauses of those methods can have any kind of relationship.
+If the signatures of two methods with the same name are not *overload-equivalent*, then the return types of those methods, or the ``throws`` or ``rethrows`` clauses of those methods can have any kind of relationship.